fabiobohren/new-readmes/kmp_barcode_scanner_readme.md

 Alternatively, you can follow the [manual setup guide](https://docs.scanbot.io/barcode-scanner-sdk/compose/detailed-setup-guide/installation/#ios) for iOS.

-Open the project in Android Studio and run it on Android/iOS.Features of the Android Barcode Scanner SDK.
+Open the project in Android Studio and run it on Android/iOS.

 ## Features of the Scanbot Barcode Scanner SDK